Oosterpolder pumping station

 New pumping station

-In 1953, the steam pumping station was replaced by the current Oosterpolder electric pumping station by order of the Oosterpolder Water Board in Drechterland.
-This pumping station stands on the site of the Dijkmolen (dike mill).
+In 1953, the steam pumping station was replaced by the current electric pumping station Oosterpolder, commissioned by the Oosterpolder Water Board in Drechterland.
+This pumping station is located on the site of the Dijkmolen.
 The old steam pumping station with its chimney was then demolished.
-The new pumping station was designed in traditionalist style by the Technical Advisory Bureau of the Union of Water Board Associations (Tauw).
-Buildings in this style are sober and without decoration.
-Typical of this movement is the use of brick and wood and the application of pitched roofs.
+The new pumping station was designed in a traditionalist style by the Technical Advisory Bureau of the Union of Water Boards (Tauw).
+Buildings in this style are sober and unadorned.
+Typical of this movement is the use of brick and wood and the application of sloping roofs.

-Two centrifugal pumps of Worthington manufacture were installed in the pumping station.
-This type of pump was shipped in large numbers from the U.S. to the Netherlands after World War II as part of the Marshall aid program.
+Two Worthington centrifugal pumps were installed in the pumping station.
+This type of pump was shipped in large numbers from the US to the Netherlands after World War II as part of the Marshall Aid program.
 Both had previously been used in Zeeland.
-They each have a capacity of 65 cubic meters per minute at a head of 3.5 meters.
+They each have a capacity of 65 cubic metre minute at a delivery head of 3.5 metre.

 The two centrifugal pumps.
 (Photo: Colette Cramer)